zxul767/lox/clox/src/features_design.md

 memory__close_object_nursery(vm);
 ```

-Using this pattern, programmers just need to be aware of when an operation may trigger a GC run, and "wrap" the corresponding operation(s) with `memory__open/close` calls.
+Using this pattern, programmers just need to be aware of when an operation may trigger a GC run, and "wrap" it with `memory__open/close` calls.
 This couldn't get any simpler, and it removes all the drawbacks of the "push/pop" pattern.

 As a way to simplify even further the usage of this "nursery" pattern, a macro `WITH_OBJECTS_NURSERY` can be used, which is simply defined as: